openstack-archive/tripleo-quickstart/doc/source/getting-started.rst

 This section will walk a user through a full deployment step by step by running ansible playbooks for each major part of the full deployment.
-The major steps include
+The major steps
+include:

 * Provision a libvirt environment
 * Install the Undercloud
 * Prepare for the Overcloud deployment
 * Deploy the Overcloud
 * Validate the Overcloud is functional

 Provision a libvirt guest environment
 -------------------------------------